NO Student Ministry (Due to Kids Camp)

 Check out this week's Family Worship Guide--based on the teaching from our junior high sermon series.

-Sing/Listen to the hymn of the month, ”My Hope is Built on Nothing Less.”
+Sing/Listen to the hymn of the month, "Man of Sorrows.”

 Are you interested in joining our team to serve in Student Ministry?
 Are you 18 years of age or older?
 Please fill out the following form and we will be in touch:

-Want to learn more from Pastor JT?
+Want to learn more from Pastor Gabe?
 Check out his sermons on:

 Check out our curated list of music just for Student Ministry.
 Want to know what we're singing for Student Worship?
 Check it out!